Tidus-Wallet/TidusDAO/README.md

 ## Conclusion

 The Roman Senate governance model is a robust and flexible system for implementing a structured, democratic decision-making process on the Ethereum blockchain.
 It's highly customizable and can be adapted to fit a wide variety of applications.

----

-Please note that the provided Solidity code and this guide assume a basic understanding of the Ethereum network and smart contracts.
-Always review and test any code thoroughly before deployment.